sueslam/GolangChatAdvisor_Project/README.md

 The goal of this project is to showcase backend design, session handling, API design and AWS deployment.

 *Pls note it is not using a real LLM and is only using mocked logic/ responses from advisors.
-The purpose of this project is to demonstrate backend architecture, system design, session handling, API design and play around with AWS services for infra/deployment.
+The purpose of this project is to demonstrate backend architecture, system design, session handling, API design and play around with AWS services for infra/deployment for learning purposes.

 Users can:
 - create a companion